Two Wheeled Single Vehicle Accident-Injuries Los Angeles

 The first step is to identify the defect causing the injury in the roadway.
 Sometimes getting down to the bottom of this requires an expert, like a lawyer.

-Next, obviously, if an injured victim was not wearing proper safety equipment, or abiding by the rules of the road, this presents a pure comparative negligence issue.
+Next, if an injured victim was not wearing proper safety equipment or abiding by the road rules, this presents a pure comparative negligence issue.
 Assuming you have identified the roadway defect, you may need to retain an expert witness to testify, including a biomechanist, an engineer, and even a life care planner.
 Expert witnesses will be required to help your lawyers prove liability, causation, and reasonableness of your medical and other accident-related expenses.
 Cases like this remain relatively expensive to litigate due to expert witness costs and fees.

-You will need a client who can testify as to the speed wobbles, loss of traction, and the mechanics of the accident in general.
+You will need a client who can testify about the speed wobbles, loss of traction, and the accident's mechanics in general.
 You will need to locate public records via public records requests.
 Also, you must conduct all pre-litigation discovery before you put defendants on notice.
 So you must make sure and gather photos and witness statements.
 California Government Code Section 6250 explains how to make a public records request.
 You can use the Sunshine Act to order the SWITRS and TASA reports from the CHP as well as California State, County, or local agencies.
 If a federal agency holds some fault, you may need to file a "FOIA" (Freedom of Information Act) request for unavailable information.

-You have a plethora of potential defendants to sue if you started gathering evidence right away.
-You could go after Cal Trans, or sue the city, State, or municipal agencies responsible for the defective roadways.
+You will have a plethora of potential defendants to sue if you started gathering evidence right away.
+You could go after Cal Trans or sue the city, State, or municipal agencies responsible for the defective roadways.
 Sometimes a general contractor may hold some fault, or even the motorcycle manufacturer or repair shop performing faulty mechanical work.

 - Determine who owned or controlled the injury-causing roadway;

 - If more than one defect, isolate each one and see if it was all defects combined that caused the injury-producing event;